 - They are often more powerful and can do demanding work, depending on the model you buy.

 - They are portable and can be used without a connection to a power supply.

 Touchscreen laptop and tablet cons

 - They are very expensive.
 While drawing tablets cost hundreds of dollars, a decent laptop or tablet that you can use to draw on costs thousands of dollars.

 - They are not specially built for drawing, and so they might not feel as natural.
 Many users complain of a lag between drawing something and seeing it on the screen.
 Note that the surface on which you draw on a touchscreen laptop is above the actual screen underneath in most laptops, and so this creates a lag and displacement in your drawing.

 - They are far more fragile than either drawing tablets or graphics tablets, as their screens are more prone to damage if roughly used.

-Could you use a touch screen monitor as a graphics tablet?
+Could you use touchscreen laptop as drawing tablet?

-The general answer here is no. Mostly because all but the most high-end laptops have the graphics power and the pressure sensitivity on their screen to mimic a graphics tablet.
-But these would cost you thousands of dollars while an actual graphics tablet would cost you under a hundred dollars.
+This is mostly because the laptops that are capable of being used as a drawing table have a dedicated graphics card and pressure sensitivity on their screen to mimic a tablet.
+But these do tend to be very expensive while an actual graphics tablet would cost you very little in comparison.

 Do drawing tablets work with laptops?